jrs0/hbr_models/rhic/README.md

 ### Tips for Windows Development

 If the rust part of the library needs recompilation, it seems faster to do it directly using `cargo build` from the `src/rust/` directory than calling `rextendr::document()` from an R console (at least on my computer).
-This recompilation is needed after calling `cargo update` from `src/rust`, which is required when the `rust_hic` crate changes
+This recompilation is needed after calling `cargo update` from `src/rust`, which is required when the `rust_hbr` crate changes